-Using a smartphone to take cell phone photos means that you have the option to shoot in the traditional cell phone position or in landscape position.
+Using a smartphone to take cell phone photos means that you have the option to shoot in the traditional cell phone position or in the landscape position.
 As you know, photography is all about perspective, and sometimes that perspective is best when the landscape position is used.

 2. Don't Use Zoom

-In most cases you should avoid using the zoom feature for your cell phone photos.
+In most cases, you should avoid using the zoom feature for your cell phone photos.
 Smartphones do not manually zoom like DSLR cameras, and therefore zooming in on something tends to produce lower-quality pixelated photos.

 3. Use Natural Lighting

-Aim for soft, natural lighting when you’re taking photos.
-Outside, shade or an overcast sky are the best conditions for great pictures.
+Aim for soft, natural lighting when you're taking photos.
+Outside, shade or an overcast sky is the best conditions for great pictures.
 Inside, take pictures near a window or open door, with any artificial light eliminated (artificial bulbs turned off).